RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Resizing-Columns.md

 ![Resizing](http://i.imgur.com/cObTIxM.png)

-Once all your columns have the desired width, you can use the "Save Project" feature for saving this setting for later loading.
+Once all your columns have the desired width, you can use the "[[Save Project|Project-Files]]" feature for saving this setting for later loading.